 What is Los Angeles Rams?

-The Los Angeles Rams are an NFL franchise initially based in Cleveland but, after several relocations, ended up in Greater Los Angeles.
+The Los Angeles Rams are an NFL franchise that was initially based in Cleveland but, after several relocations, ended up in Greater Los Angeles.
 The team’s headquarters are now in Agoura Hills, California, and its home stadium is in Inglewood.
 The team debuted in 1936 and has since won several dozen championships, including one Super Bowl.

 1941 – 1942